markstringer-dti/markstringer-dti.github.io/dti.md

 and

->> It's against the law to paint messages on (most) outdoor building.
+>> It's against the law to paint messages on (most) outdoor buildings.

-What they did need was help putting the bits of evidence that they found into some kind of structure that worked like a persuasive argument.
+What the kids did seem to need help with was putting the bits of evidence that they found into some kind of structure that worked like a persuasive argument.

 So we found that out about the residents of this particular swamp - through talking to its residents.
 They didn't need any help understand logic, they needed help and support gathering evidence and putting it in a structure that sounded like a persuasive argument.

 But when we started to do this research in real schools, we found out about some other people who didn't live in the swamp, but really cared about what happened in it - the government.
 At the time when we did this research, the government insisted that all the schools in England follow a "National Curriculum."
 This meant that pretty much every lesson that the kids did had to be designed to be satisfying some part of it.
+And this meant that, in the school where we were doing the research, the teachers found it a lot easier to support us running research sessions with the kids if we could also show that what we were doing was addressing some particuar aspect of the curriculum.

+Of course, discovering that there are people who live far beyond the swamp, who never-the-less have opinions about the swamp by doing user research is closely related to what we talked about when we talked about people jumping out from behind trees when you try to develop working software and put in the hands of users.

+Here are some examples of those people from other projects that I've worked on.
+Where it turned out that people who live well beyond the swamp still cared about what happened in the swamp.

+This was quite possibly the coolest project that I've every worked on.
+One of the guys who worked on the project was the ex-husband of a super model.
+I working with a startup in a disgusting warehouse in Shoreditch in London (very cool).
+Th project was to develop a website that would allow customers of a bank to upload the photographs that they'd taken in response to a challenge set by a famous fashion photographer.
+This was before flickr.
+We didn't do any user research.
+We didn't try to put the working software in the hands of users.
+We struggled with the technology - this was around 2004.
+We agonised over what the user interface should look like and we finally got something to work.
+But then we find out that any suppliers who worked for the bank had to be approved by the authorities that regulated the conduct of banks.
+Getting approved by these financial authorities was a big deal and it could take years.
+That was pretty much the end of the project.

+I was working with possibly the second coolest company I've ever worked with (I am seeing a pattern, here, I did not see this pattern before I just started writing this).
+This company was cool, successful, highly regarded in one business - mobile phones.
+So it wondered if it could be the same in another area - personal loans.
+Yes, that was the project.
+Making personal loans cool.
+Again, they had got a long way down the road of developing this website before somebody pointed out that they needed to regulated by the same fincancial authorities that needed to regulate the uploading of photos if you were a bank.

+You may lift your eyebrows the full quarter inch at a company that didn't think it would need to talk to any regulators about starting up in the money lending business.
+But you might also see that research with different kinds of users, and an attempt to put together a stakeholder map very early in the project would have in both cases made it very clear, very quickly that these people who live miles from the swamp, very much cared what happened in it.

 ### Criticism